-ZEISS does not tolerate any form of slavery, whether in production, in the supply chain or in any other area of its business.
+ZEISS does not tolerate any form of slavery, whether in its own production facilities, in the supply chain or in any other area of its business.
 The group has made and continues to make considerable efforts to minimise the risk of slavery and to promote fair working conditions within its own business and its supply chain, and acknowledges that this work is an ongoing commitment.
-This statement refers to the activities undertaken in the financial year ended 30 September 2021.
+This statement refers to the activities undertaken in the financial year ended 30 September 2022.